bharatmane/refactoring/README.md

 # refactoring

 This is my attempt to understand and attempt the techniques that Martin Fowler beautifully crafted in his book [Refactoring: Improving the Design of Existing Code](https://martinfowler.com/books/refactoring.html).
-I use it while learning and as quick reference.
+This is just for my reference.
 In no way I claim this as my work, its all the efforts of Martin Fowler.
 So if you really want to learn deeper about refactoring , buy and read the book and use this repository just as a reference.

 If you are the publisher and think this repository should not be public, just write me an email at bharat.mane [at] gmail [dot] com and I will make it private.